Guide

 2026-05-31 · Industry news

 Affiliate disclosure: This article contains affiliate links.
-As an Amazon Associate and Anbernic affiliate, we earn from qualifying purchases at no extra cost to you.
+As an Amazon Associate, we earn from qualifying purchases at no extra cost to you.
 Learn more.

 Computex is where the PC handheld world shows its hand for the year, and Computex 2026 did not disappoint.
 The headline was Intel's new Panther Lake chip arriving in handhelds, alongside fresh devices from MSI, OneXPlayer, Acer, and AYANEO.
 There was even a new retro flavored handheld in the mix.